 In the last 10 minutes, their conversation moved to the current state of the world.

 Oprah asks Tolle: "So, what is your interpretation of these troubled times we are living in?"

-There is a Latin saying going back 2000 years: “per aspera ad astra" which translated means “through adversity to the stars”.
+There is a Latin saying going back 2000 years: “per aspera ad astra" which translated means “through adversity to the stars,” or, "through hardship to the stars."
 So whenever an obstacle rises that seems to block the path forward, in reality the obstacle has an essential function.
 And that is, it forces me or it forces humanity to generate more — either more strength, more energy or more consciousness."

 That got my interest.
 It reminded me of the Stoic view of adversity, a concept that really resonates with me, and we have written about before.
 Tolle continues:

 “It even operates on a physical level.
 If you want to make your body stronger, what do you do?
 You say, well, you need to exercise.
 But what is exercise?
 Exercise is … for a while you have to make life difficult for your body ... you have to lift this weight … ”Oh my god, it’s so [heavy]” … You are not in your comfort zone anymore … And so life becomes difficult for the body and then there is a demand for more strength … When life becomes difficult for human beings there is demand for more consciousness.”

 For Me, The Meaning of Per Aspera Ad Astra